-We use tanned, dyed leathers for all of our wallets.
-Over the course of its life, your leather will develop what's called a patina.
-This means your leather will darken and develop a sheen that's specific to you and how you've used it.
+We use tanned, dyed leathers that showcase the natural features and beauty of the material.
+Over the course of its life, your leather will develop a patina – meaning it will darken and develop a sheen that's specific to you and how you've used it.

-This will sound obvious because it is – the best way to care for your leather is to take very good care of it!
+This will sound obvious, but the best way to care for your leather is to take very good care of it:

-Typically, the only above situation you'll find your wallet in is being soiled.
 Usually it's enough to simply remove dirt with a lightly damp cloth using only gentle strokes (no rubbing).
-For stubborn stains we recommend using a saddle soap with a toothbrush or other soft bristle brush.
-Because most treatments affect the color and look of the leather, always test an inconspicuous area first, and instead of spot-treating, be ready to treat the entire surface of the leather.
+For stubborn stains, we recommend using a saddle soap with a toothbrush or other soft bristle brush.
+Because most treatments affect the color and look of the leather, always test an inconspicuous area first.
+And instead of spot-treating, be ready to treat the entire surface of the leather.

 - Collect some soap on the damp brush.
 Here we're using Fiebing's in gold for a richer conditioned look, but many saddle soaps are available in "white" or clear to have a less visible affect on the leather color.

 - For a consistent look once treatment is finished, lightly scrub the entire visible surface in a circular pattern creating a lather, paying a bit more attention to soiled areas:

 - When finished, wipe clean with a dry lint-free cloth – DO NOT RINSE because adding excess water can darken and stiffen the leather.
 If stains remain, rinse your brush and repeat the cleaning.

 - Let dry at room temperature and away from direct sun.
 Because saddle soap requires very little water to use, your wallet should be ready to use within 20-30 minutes.
 If you'd like, buff with a soft cloth to impart a soft sheen.
 Though you shouldn't see a dramatic color difference after using Saddle Soap, it will appear more rich and have a renewed softness.